 The University of New Mexico is pleased to offer a 12-credit hour transcripted graduate certificate in Chicana and Chicano Studies.
 The graduate certificate program offers an exploration of the field including the unique cultural, historical, political and social development of Chicana and Chicano communities in New Mexico.
-The certificate is a "stand-alone" program that is available to both UNM graduate students, graduate students from other colleges or universities, or community members that have completed at least a Bachelors degree program.
-It is designed as an area of specialization for students pursing a Master's degree or Doctorate in disciplines in the humanities, social sciences, fine arts, or professional disciplines.
-The graduate certificate will provide students with professional academic skills designed to enhance job and career prospects.
+The certificate is a "stand-alone" program that is available to UNM graduate students, graduate students from other colleges or universities, or community members that have completed at least a bachelor's degree program.
+It is designed as an area of specialization for students pursuing a Master's degree or Doctorate in disciplines in the humanities, social sciences, fine arts, or professional disciplines.
+The graduate certificate will provide students with professional academic skills designed to enhance their job and career prospects.

-Chicana and Chicano Studies is also known as Mexican American Studies.
+Chicana and Chicano Studies is also known as Mexican-American Studies.
 It is also one component of Latino Studies offered at other colleges and universities in the United States.
 UNM's Chicana and Chicano Studies program is designed to enhance our student's analytical, critical thinking, communication, cross cross-cultural competency, leadership, and problem-solving skills.
-Similar to other Ethnic Studies types programs, Chicana and Chicano Studies provides students with a grounding in social justice and community based advocacy.
+Similar to other Ethnic Studies types programs, Chicana and Chicano Studies provides students with a grounding in social justice and community-based advocacy.
 The online Chicana and Chicano Studies graduate certificate program is a good foundation for pursuing a graduate degree in law, the humanities, or the social sciences.
 For those wishing to pursue a Latino Studies graduate program, the online graduate certificate program in Chicana and Chicano Studies will prepare students for graduate school success.

 The graduate certificate for Chicana and Chicano Studies has the following learning outcomes: